Itsyobestnugget/Itsyobestnugget/README.md

 | ltterally anything else | none             |
 ----------------------------------------------

-Ok so yeah and what am i working on? well random things.
+Ok so yeah and what am I working on? well, random things. right now im trying to learn Python. working on some small projects. anyway that's all byeee